 Photograph by Kyle Wirgler

 Shelby McAuliffe is an interdisciplinary artist in photography and installation work.
 She graduated from the University of Colorado, Boulder with her Masters of Fine Art in Photography in May 2021.
 She graduated from the University of Nevada, Reno in May 2015 with a BA in Art, emphasis in photography and a BA in French Studies.
-She is currently teaching photography at Truckee Meadows Community College in Reno, Nevada and working as an international event producer.
+She is currently teaching photography at University of Colorado Boulder and working as an international event producer.

 She has spent the last ten years photographing the environment and urban landscapes throughout various countries.
 Her area of focus encourages study of the relationship humans have to their surroundings and how wildlife has adapted to metropolitan areas.
 She is interested in investigating the coexistence of urban and natural environments.
 She works specifically with environmental/ecological and anthropological research.
 Combining the arts and the humanities through a visually engaging multi-media experience that extends beyond the gallery walls to the immediate surroundings.

 Recent work includes her installation of Almost Heard: whispers of the desert at University of Colorado Art Museum, Everland in Sedalia Colorado and Swan House in Grass Valley California.
 Her installation Urban Biophony exhibited most recently at the Museum of Natural History at CU Boulder, funded in part, by the Candace Garlock Curatorial Grant through the Sierra Arts Foundation and the museum.
 Invisible Disruptions: The cultural politics of fracking in Colorado was shown at the Arbor Institute funded by the 2019 NEST fellowship.
 McAuliffe has also shown work at Sierra Arts Gallery in Reno, NV, PhotoNOLA, Araguato in Colombia, South America, and a pop up during Feÿ Arts at Château du Feÿ.